openstack-charmers/openstack-community/README.dev-charms.md

 ### Branches

-All charm repositories contain two branches; the master branch contains the current development focus, and the stable branch contains the current stable released charm.
+All charm repositories contain multiple branches; the master branch contains the current development focus, and a stable/YY.MM branch contains the current stable released charm.
+Stable branches are named based on the point in time they where made, for example stable/16.04.

-### Tags
+### Releases

-The OpenStack charm set produces an integrated release of charms every 3 months; these are tagged within the repository with YY.MM, for example 16.01 being the charm release from January 2016.
-The most recent of these will also form the foundation of the stable branch.
+The OpenStack Charms project produces an integrated release of charms every 3 months; Each release will have an associated stable branch of the format stable/YY.MM, for example stable/16.04 being the charm release from April 2016; only the most recent stable branch is actively maintained.

-## Workflow
+## Development Workflow

 Broadly the workflow for making a change to a charm is: